+- Supplies £172,514

+- Services £172.514

+- Works £4,322,012

-5.4 Where the cheapest quotation or tender received is above the upper limit of the estimated contract value-CPR financial threshold and/or any sum approved budget authorised by the Council for the procurement of the goods, works or services, the approval of the S.151 Officer shall be sought to accept the tender or quotation or for agreement of action to be taken.
-If either the S.151 Officer or the Executive decides not to accept the tender or quotation, they shall indicate the course of action to be taken which may involve seeking Member approval.
+- 5.4 Where the cheapest quotation or tender received is above the upper limit of the estimated CPR financial threshold and/or any approved budget for the procurement of the goods, works or services, the approval of the Section 151 Officer shall be sought to accept the tender or quotation or for agreement of action to be taken.
+If the Section 151 Officer decides not to accept the tender or quotation, they shall indicate the course of action to be taken which may involve seeking Member approval.